 When food splatters onto the interior of a microwave and it isn't cleaned off right away, it can bake onto the surface of the microwave interior and harden, creating a "hot spot."
 These hot spots get warmer than the rest of the microwave's interior during the cooking process, which can lead to the deterioration of the paint in that area of the microwave.
 Sharp utensils may also scratch the paint off the walls.

 Aside from causing the flaking of the interior paint of the microwave, hot spots that form in a microwave can create other issues.
-The spots where food baked onto the surface, or where the interior paint was scratched by a utensil, may spark when you run the microwave.
-If paint is peeling and hanging from the inside of the microwave, this creates a possible fire hazard.
-To prevent this sparking, the interior of the microwave must be smooth.
+The spots where food baked onto the surface or where the interior paint was scratched by a utensil might spark when the microwave is turned on.
+If paint is peeling and hanging it creates a possible fire hazard.
+To prevent this sparking, the interior of the microwave must be smooth and clean.

 Prevention is the best course of action when it comes to peeling paint on the inside of a microwave.
 You can stop peeling paint before it starts by always cleaning up spills or splatters from the inside of the microwave as soon as they occur.
 Once peeling begins, though, use fine-grit sandpaper to remove the hanging pieces of paint from the microwave's interior to prevent further peeling.

 Test the paint in a small area first.
-Apply the paint, then run the microwave containing a cup of water on HIGH for about a minute; the painted area should not be any warmer to the touch than the rest of the oven after you remove the water.
-After painting, allow the microwave to dry for at least 24 hours before use.
+Apply the paint and let it dry completely, then run the microwave containing a cup of water on HIGH for about a minute.
+The painted area should not be any warmer to the touch than the rest of the oven after you remove the water.
+After painting, allow the microwave to dry for at least 24 hours in a ventilated area before using.